AndersDeath/diary2/000-current.md

 # 18 März - Sonntag - Berlin - 545 Tag der Einwanderung - Cold Sunny

 It's fucking cold today.
 I spent the whole day in apartments because it was just freeze outside.
 However Idid a lot of interesting things today and also I had a german lesson.
 I always try to do my best there but it's just hard.
-Tomorrow after work I will go
+Tomorrow after work I will go Angular meetup wich is really coll.